-You are advised also that the waterborne bilharzia parasite is present in many bodies of fresh water in Africa including Lake Victoria.
-Bilharzia can be serious.
-Once diagnosed it is treatable but of course it is best to avoid getting infected.
+You are advised also that the waterborne bilharzia parasite is present in many bodies of fresh water in Africa including sections of Lake Malawi.
 It is recommended also to have a medical check up including a blood test particularly to check for bilharzia upon your return from your safari as a precaution.